Jason696867/make_files/dev-target/crossdevelop/README.md

-# Redstripe Cross Environment Setup
+# Project Cross Environment Setup

-The following steps are required to work with a console:
+The following steps are required to work with a target:

 1. Configure the VirtualBox VM